C.S. Lewis Oxford Tour Route

 High Street

 From 25 June 1925 to 3 December 1954, C.S.
-Lewis holds a fellowship English Language and Literature at Magdalen College, Oxford University.
+Lewis holds a fellowship in English Language and Literature at Magdalen College, Oxford University.

 University College